camsovangauthier/camsovangauthier.github.io/_talks/2019-12-01-LV-FacesofInnovation.md

 ---

-This video presents my job as a research scientist / PhD student at Louis Vuitton.
+This video presents my job as a research scientist / PhD student at Louis Vuitton and how I ally research with business needs.
 [Watch it (in French)](https://www.linkedin.com/posts/louis-vuitton_louis-vuitton-faces-of-innovation-activity-6643537852607139840-SRRr?fbclid=IwAR3_qvfbHiUAOKc1JWng3I-pWolIGyiONBypgUFmRB45yUVhp5G52vtQqYU)